Double Taxation Treaties in Turkey

 Treaties on the avoidance of double taxation signed by Turkey

 Foreign businessmen who want to open a company in Turkey can benefit of various tax deductions if their company is a tax resident of one of the following states: Albania, Algeria, Australia, Azerbaijan, Austria, Bahrain, Bangladesh, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Canada, China, Croatia, Cyprus, Czech Republic, Denmark, Egypt, Estonia, Ethiopia, Finland, France, Georgia, Germany, Greece, Hungary, India, Indonesia, Iran, Israel, Italy, Japan, Jordan, Kazakhstan, Korea, Kuwait, Kyrgyzstan, Latvia, Lebanon, Lithuania, Luxembourg, Macedonia, Malaysia, Moldova, Mongolia, Montenegro, Morocco, New Zealand, Norway, Oman, the Netherlands, Norway, Pakistan, Poland, Portugal, Qatar, Romania, Russia, Saudi Arabia, Serbia and Montenegro, South Africa, South Korea, Singapore, Slovakia, Slovenia, Spain, Sudan, Syria, Sweden, Tajikistan, Thailand, Tunisia, Turkmenistan, Ukraine, United Arab Emirates, United Kingdom, Yemen, United States of America and Uzbekistan.

 Other drafts of the double tax treaties with Turkey are waiting to be ratified; our Turkish lawyers can inform you on the agreements which will be signed in a near future by local authorities.

 Provisions of the double tax treaties in Turkey

-, as they will be taxed in the country of residency.
+According to these treaties, the business profits of a company are exempt from taxation in Turkey, as they will be taxed in the country of residency.
 The regulation is no longer available if the company is operating in Turkey through a permanent establishment, which refers to a fixed place of business in which the company is carrying out its activities.

 In order to beneficiate from these provisions, the applicant must prove that the taxes are paid in the country of origin.